cyle/sigil/API.md

-# The Simple Graph Database REST API
+# The SIGIL REST API

 ## Consider the Following